MythicAgents/freyja/README.md

 </p>

 Freyja is a Golang, Purple Team agent that compiles into Windows, Linux and macOS x64 executables.
 It is a very stripped down verion of the [Poseidon](https://github.com/MythicAgents/poseidon) payload from [@xorrior](https://github.com/xorrior), [@djhohnstein](https://github.com/djhohnstein), and [@its-a-feature](https://github.com/its-a-feature)

-This Freyja instance supports Mythic 3.0 and will be updated as necessary.
+This Freyja instance supports Mythic 3.0.0 and will be updated as necessary.
 It does not support Mythic 2.3 and lower.

 The agent has `mythic_payloadtype_container==0.1.8` PyPi package installed and reports to Mythic as version "12".

 Freyja uses Red Canary's [Atomic Red Team (ART)](https://github.com/redcanaryco/atomic-red-team) "executor" concept.
-Freyja uses these executors to run commands on the vicitm host machines.
+Freyja uses these executors to run commands on the victim host machines.
 Freyja will integrate with the upcoming Mythic Purple Team eXecution Framework (PTXF) to run ART atomics (test cases), custom atomics via yaml files, and atomic chains within fully customizable Purple Team campagins.
 Stay tuned for the PTXF!

 Current Executors:
 - Windows powershell